ITISFoundation/osparc-docs/docs/d1.1-report/tech/parts/client-side.md

 client-side, but the heaviest logic stays on the server side.
 Thus, the client needs to communicate with the server.
 E.g., when the web application is started, it needs to ask the server what are the available services.
-For vue, react and qooxdoo, the web socket socket.io module was used.
+For vue, [react] and [qooxdoo] , the web socket socket.io module was used.

 ### [vue]